UzairZQ/MicroSync/README.md

 Firebase Firestore: Firebase Firestore is a cloud-based NoSQL document database.
 It provides real-time synchronization, making it a great choice for mobile applications.

-# Todo
-Add your own google-services.json file for firebase, Add your own google maps api key in the androidmanifest.xml

 # Contributors
 Uzair Zia Qureshi (@github.com/UzairZQ)